breademan/silih/README.md

 If for some reason you want to run it in an emulator, only some emulators support both the Game Boy Camera AND yanking Game Paks while the game is running.
 BGB or Sameboy are recommended.

 ## Controls
 - __A__: Take a photo.
-Once the viewfinder has stopped changing, pressing B again will save the picture, and pressing A will discard it.
+In single-shot mode, pressing A again will save the picture, and pressing B will discard it.
 - __Select+Up__: Switch to stock software stored on the ROM, allowing you to access the gallery, take a photo with the stock software's autoexposure, or print (printing is currently untested, but should work).
 You can return to Silihcam by holding SELECT+DOWN.
+- __Start__: Settings menu.

-## Option values
+## Camera Option values
 The camera registers are best described in [the readme for Photo!](https://github.com/untoxa/gb-photo?tab=readme-ov-file#effect-of-the-main-adressable-parameters), in [AntonioND's Game Boy Camera Technical Information](https://github.com/AntonioND/gbcam-rev-engineer/blob/master/doc/gb_camera_doc_v1_1_1.pdf) document, and in the sensor datasheet.
 - __M__: Selects the edge enhancement mode (0: None, 1: Horizontal, 2: Vertical, or 3: 2D) using camera registers N and VH.
 - __C__: Exposure Time (in steps of 16μS).
 Determines how long the sensor collects light before being read out.